natefleming/retail-ai/README.md

 ### 3. Vector Search Reranking

+**The problem:** Vector search (semantic similarity) is fast but sometimes returns loosely related results.
+It's like a librarian who quickly grabs 50 books that *might* be relevant.

+**The solution:** Reranking is like having an expert review those 50 books and pick the best 5 that *actually* answer your question.

+**Benefits:**
+- ✅ More accurate search results
+- ✅ Better user experience (relevant answers)
+- ✅ No external API calls (runs locally with FlashRank)

 DAO supports **two-stage retrieval** with FlashRank reranking to improve search relevance without external API calls:

 ```yaml